 When two parties seek to dissolve their marriage, some states divide assets in a fifty-fifty split.
 In North Carolina, couples are fortunate that courts can consider the overall distribution of all the martial assets.
 This type of asset distribution allows a court to examine the financial situation of each party following the divorce proceedings and determine exactly how the marital property and assets should be divided.

-At Sherrill & Cameron in Salisbury, our lawyers help you protect your assets.
+At Sherrill & Cameron, PLLC in Salisbury, our lawyers help you protect your assets.
 We handle your case with an attention to detail and help you overcome some of the challenges that you may face during your divorce.
 Please contact our experienced attorneys by calling 704-633-5723 or fill out the online contact form and learn how we can help you during your divorce.

 North Carolina equitable distribution laws allow courts to subjectively weigh several factors when calculating a division of marital property in a divorce proceeding.
 Some of these factors may include: